dhellmann/pymotw/PyMOTW/sys/imports.rst

 ===================

 Most Python programs end up as a combination of several modules with a main application importing them.
-Whether you are using the features of the standard library, or organizing your own code in separate files to make it easier to maintain, understanding and managing the dependencies for your program is an important aspect of development. :mod:`sys` includes information about the modules available to your application, either as built-ins or after being imported.
+Whether using the features of the standard library, or organizing custom code in separate files to make it easier to maintain, understanding and managing the dependencies for a program is an important aspect of development. :mod:`sys` includes information about the modules available to an application, either as built-ins or after being imported.
 It also defines hooks for overriding the standard import behavior for special cases.

 .. _sys-modules:

 Imported Modules
 ================

-``sys.modules`` is a dictionary mapping the names of imported modules to the module object holding the code.
+:data:`sys.modules` is a dictionary mapping the names of imported modules to the module object holding the code.

 .. include:: sys_modules.py
     :literal:
     :start-after: #end_pymotw_header

-The contents of ``sys.modules`` change as new modules are imported.
+The contents of :data:`sys.modules` change as new modules are imported.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'sys_modules.py'))